How Do You Get Schizophrenia?

 Getty/AnnaStills

-Getting help if you have schizophrenia
+Getting help for people with schizophrenia

 While we still do not know how one develops schizophrenia nor how to cure it, getting professional help has shown to be incredibly beneficial to the health and well-being of those with the disorder.
 Proper medication, good lifestyle choices, and a reliable support network can help someone diagnosed with schizophrenia manage their symptoms and regain a sense of normalcy.